Is Israel safe? The short answer is yes, most of the time.

 There is a moderate risk of crime in Israel – particularly in Jerusalem and Tel Aviv.
 One reassuring takeaway, however, is the fact that crime rates in Israel are typically lower than those in most American cities.

-In terms of general crime in Israel, the global crime index ranks Israel as safer than a lot of western countries including the United Kingdom, the United States, and Canada.
+In terms of general crime in Israel, the global crime index ranks Israel as safer than a lot of western countries.
+That includes the United Kingdom, the United States, and Canada.

 The situation between Israel and its Neighbours